 Sam volunteers at her local animal shelter and is a parent to two poodles named Bo and Derek and a cat named Crumbs.

 Ever dreamed of owning a wild cat with a mild temperament?
 It's entirely possible!
-Well, the cats on this list are not exactly wild (in fact, they're domestic), but they sure look exotic and have markings and features that make them look like miniature versions of cheetahs, tigers, and wild mountain cats.
+Well, the cats on this list are not exactly wild (in fact, they're domestic), but they sure look amazing and have markings and features that make them look like miniature versions of cheetahs, tigers, and wild mountain cats.

 You'll find that all of the cats on this list have more in common with each other than just their looks: they are also all social and active.
-So, if you're searching for a pet that looks exotic and wants to play, the following wild-looking cats will not disappoint.
+So, if you're searching for a pet that looks mesmerizing and wants to play, the following wild-looking cats will not disappoint.

 Size: 7–15 lbs.